-Simplicity became my new go-to and I decided to focus my efforts on the simple things that my KIDS really loved: presents, cake and BALLOONS!
+Simplicity became my new go-to and I decided to focus my efforts on the simple things that my KIDS really loved: presents, cake, and BALLOONS!

 Hi Im Kera!
-Im an interior stylist, content creator and DIY Blogger.
-If you enjoy my content I would love to connect with you over on Instagram where I share easy woodworking projects, home inspiration and real time DIY.
+Im an interior stylist, content creator, and DIY Blogger.
+If you enjoy my content I would love to connect with you over on Instagram where I share easy woodworking projects, home inspiration, and real-time DIY.

 When my youngest turned 1 the simple traditions started and I came up with a seamless way to create this easy and decoration in under an hour.
-Because let’s be honest, I have 4 kids who’s birthdays are all within 3 months.
-There have definitely been a time or two where the day has crept up and the birthday planning suddenly becomes more of a birthday scramble.
+Because let’s be honest, I have 4 kids whose birthdays are all within 3 months.
+There has definitely been a time or two where the day has crept up and the birthday planning suddenly becomes more of a birthday scramble.

 This post contains affiliate links.
 Purchasing through these links gives me a small commission at no extra cost to you.
 Thank you for supporting Haute House Love.
 You can read my full disclosure policy here.